 Form: Request to Pay Rent to the Board on a Tenant Application About Maintenance

 Such Board-authorized payments, to the extent of their amount, are deemed to satisfy the tenant's legal duty to pay rent [Act s.195(5)].

 Such requests may be made before or at the hearing of the application.
-Board Rule 31 (linked above) addresses procedures for such requests at R31.11-31.15.
+Board R20.9-20.12 [linked in the R20 link in (b) above] addresses procedures for such requests.